EnolisRifeheart/Roll-Dice-Prototype/README.md

 If I had more time, I would want to create an enemy class and simulate AI Pathfinding.
 I was hoping to use a switch to play around with it as well.

+What went well?

+Building the initial grid, playing around with the dice settings and getting a proper dice roll that feels good.

+What didn’t go well?

+Trying to finish just the movement.
+I had an idea for rpg attacks with coroutines but didn't even get a chance to tackle them.

+What challenges did you face?

+Honestly, just a creative idea to be inspired.
+I thought maybe making a Dice Roller with some Tactical settings would be cool.
+The baseline is alright for just a starter project seems alright.
+I think once movement would be fine tuned, getting the actions would be a bit manageable.

+What would I aim to do differently?

+More research, find more inspiration